selabs-ur1/doodle/Readme.md

 npm install request-promise-native
 ```

-A dependencies key with all modules installed should have appeared in the package.json file.
+A "dependencies" key with all modules installed should have appeared in the package.json file.

 Now you can run the microservice using ```npm run start``` and see the result at http://localhost:8081/forecast